6 Reasons to Build an Energy Efficient Custom Home in Grand Rapids

 Due to the continuous concrete wall from footing to truss, sealed ceiling, and meticulous attention to sealing every window and door opening, ICF homes are “airtight.”
 Dust, pollen, and even your car exhaust are not going to find their way in.

-Our homes provide filtered fresh air while exhausting stale air and Volatile Organic Compounds (VOC’s), commonly known as “off-gassing”.
+Every one of our homes provides filtered fresh air while exhausting stale air, CO2, and Volatile Organic Compounds (VOC’s), commonly known as “off-gassing”.
 Humidity and air pollution are also taken into account so that we can create the best air quality for our homeowners.
 The EPA reports indoor air quality is a significant factor in a person’s health, particularly as we spend so much time inside, and more in a Covid era!
 Whether it be simply dry skin, or more serious issues like environmental sensitivities, seasonal allergies, or even chronic conditions such as asthma; our homeowners report that many health issues are reduced in an ICF home.

 6. Better for the Environment

-We would be remiss if we did not mention the most obvious reason to build an environmentally friendly home --- the environment.
-The ever-changing landscape of the climate in our world even in the past few years has made it apparent that paying attention to our impact as humans on the world around us is important.
-Whether you are choosing to build an energy-efficient home for the altruistic reasons of saving the planet or you simply are doing it for the personal benefits you will reap, it can contribute to a better world tomorrow for everyone!
+We would be remiss if we did not mention the most obvious reason to build a sustainable home --- the environment.
+Whether you are choosing to build an energy-efficient home for the altruistic reasons of saving the planet or you simply are doing it for the personal benefits you will reap, building a truly green home allows you to leave a good mark on the world, rather than harmful!

 Here at R-Value Homes, you get the benefit of more than 27 years of industry experience.
 Owner Jake Vierzen has developed deep insights into the overlapping benefits of energy efficiency and custom home design, becoming an expert in ICF home construction.
 With these insights, he has turned R-Value Homes into a local leader in matching custom designs with the high energy efficiency demands of modern families.
 Get in touch today to learn how R-Value Homes can build your sustainable dream home and enhance your life for generations to come.